HomeDing/homeding.github.io/stories/story-outdoorsensor.md

 ![outdoor sensor](/stories/outdoorsensor01.png "w200")
 ![outdoor sensor](/stories/outdoorsensor02.png "w200")

-To inspect the current values the devices has a built-in web server, also provided by the [Homeding library] that shows both values of the sensor on a tile.
+To inspect the current values the devices is connected to the local WiFi and has a built-in web server, also provided by the [Homeding library] that shows both values of the sensor on a tile.

 Just open the Board page to see the HTML UI of the element: